 - Neuropsychological evaluations

-Therapies are practical, focused on returning functionality that the individual will need when they return to their life.
-But therapy goes beyond just life skills.
-We want to help patients with skills that matter to them, the ones that make life richer, such as relearning how to woodwork, being able to crochet again or play guitar.
+Therapies are focused on returning functionality that the individual will need when they return to their life in the real world.
+We also help patients with skills that matter to them, the ones that make life richer, such as relearning how to woodwork, being able to crochet again or play guitar.